 I sometimes lead into a type of ‘soaking worship’ session when ministering in conferences and camps.
-This enables individuals to encounter God and gives the Holy Spirit room to minister and take the teaching of God’s word deeper—from heads into hearts.
+This enables individuals to encounter God and gives the Holy Spirit room to minister.
+It is also an opportunity to take the teaching of God’s word deeper—from heads into hearts.

-When our hearts are open in worship and an attitude of surrender, we are open to receive the ministry of the Holy Spirit more than any other time.
+When our hearts are open in worship and an attitude of surrender, we are open to receiving the ministry of the Holy Spirit more than any other time.

 Each of us encounters and worships God in a very unique way—and we also have individual tastes as to what type of music touches our hearts and connects us in worship to God.

 Here are 4 benefits of taking intentional time for soaking worship:

 Taking time in God’s Presence to love, worship, and appreciate Him as well as to receive from Him helps develop our intimate relationship with Him.